 Located northeast of the Mount St. Helens Volcanic Monument near Windy Ridge in the Gifford-Pinchot National Forest, Cascade Peaks offers books, interpretive materials, snacks and drinks and visitor information.
 Recreation passes are available for purchase here

-Contact Destination Packwood for additional information regarding Mt.
+Contact the Packwood Visitors Center for additional information regarding Mt.
 Rainier vacations at White Pass, or in the communities of Packwood and Randle in East Lewis County, including overnight lodging and services.

 Morton Visitor Information Center

 194 Main St., Morton, WA